 2. Parietal Lobe Stroke

-A parietal lobe stroke mostly affects sensory interpretation along with language skills and spatial awareness.
-Some secondary effects of this cortical stroke include hemineglect, difficulty writing (agraphia), difficulty reading (alexia), difficulty speaking (aphasia), and more.
+A parietal lobe stroke mostly affects sensory interpretation, language skills, and spatial awareness.
+Some secondary effects of this cortical stroke include hemineglect and poor proprioception or body awareness.
+Additionally, survivors of parietal lobe stroke may experience difficulty writing (agraphia), difficulty reading (alexia), or difficulty speaking (aphasia), among other symptoms.

 Learn more about parietal lobe stroke »